rmoorewrs/wrlbuild-debian12/README.md

 ### Next, Create an alias in `~/.bash_aliases`

-This assumes you have a local mirror of the Wind River Linux repo, so replace the `/path/to/LTS24_MIRROR` with your local mirror path (do point WRL_MIRROR directly at the wrlinux-x directory, point at one level above wrlinux-x)
+This assumes you have a local mirror of the Wind River Linux repo, so replace the `/path/to/LTS24_MIRROR` with your local mirror path (do NOT point WRL_MIRROR directly at the wrlinux-x directory, point at one level above wrlinux-x)

 If you clone directly from the Wind River git repo, then ignore the WRL_MIRROR or point WRL_MIRROR at the network git repo URL.